Fermion localization on branes with generalized dynamics: Introduction

 \section{Introduction}

-In the last decade, the braneworld scenario has attracted a lot of interests for it gives an effective way to solve the hierarchy problem by introducing two 3-branes which are embedded in a five-dimensional anti-de Sitter ($AdS_{5}$) space-time \cite{rs1}.
-As another attractive property, the Newtonian law of gravity with a correction is also given in this braneworld scenario \cite{rs2}.
-In the Randall-Sundrum model \cite{rs1}, we can further add scalar fields \cite{gol} with usual dynamics and allow them to interact with gravity in the standard way.
-In this scenario, the smooth character of the solutions generate thick brane with a diversity of structures \cite{sken}-\cite{ba}.
+In the last decade, the braneworld scenario has attracted a lot of interests for it gives an effec\-tive way to solve the hierarchy problem by introdu\-cing two 3-branes which are embedded in a 5-dimensional anti-de Sitter ($AdS_{5}$) space-time~\cite{rs1}.
+Parallel researchs on noncompact extra dimensions focused on trapping ma\-tter and model of the Universe as a 3-shell expanding in 5-dimensional space-time~\cite{go} have also attracted interest.
+As another attractive property, the Newtonian law of gravity with a correction is also given in this braneworld scenario~\cite{rs2}.
+In the Randall-Sundrum (RS) model~\cite{rs1}, we can further add scalar fields~\cite{gol} with usual dynamics and allow them to interact with gravity in the standard way.
+In this scenario, the smooth character of the solutions generate thick brane with a diversity of structures~\cite{sken,wol,grem,ba}.
 In the braneworld scenarios, an important issue is how gravity and different observable matter fields of the Standard Model of particle physics are localized on the brane.
-It has been shown that, in the Randall-Sundrum model in 5-dimensional space-time, graviton and spin 0 field can be localized on a brane with positive tension \cite{rs2},\cite{ran}-\cite{bajc}.
-Moreover, spin 1/2 and 3/2 can be localized on a negative-tension brane \cite{bajc}.
-The localization problem of spin-1/2 fermions on thick branes is interesting and important \cite{ran}-\cite{kk}.
+It has been shown that, in the RS model in 5-dimensional space-time, graviton and spin 0 field can be localized on a brane with positive tension ~\cite{rs2,ran,bajc}.
+Moreover, spin 1/2 and 3/2 can be localized on a negative-tension brane ~\cite{bajc}.
+The localization problem of spin-1/2 fermions on thick branes is interesting and important~\cite{ran,bajc,gross,dub,mou,rin,mel,sing,sing2,gib,xia,casa,yo,kk}.
 In order to achieve localization of fermions on a brane with positive tension, it seems that additional interactions except the gravitational interaction must be including in the bulk.